Search for a command to run...

 Here's the difference:

-Your signature is applied during the recorded video session, with the notary's digital seal and all witnesses present.
+Your signature is applied during the recorded video session, with the notary's official seal and all witnesses present.
 This process is designed to meet Florida's statutory requirements for will execution.

 Most states recognize wills validly executed in another state.
 Your Florida will is generally still valid if you move.
 However: